charleshong3/charleshong3.github.io/blog/autocomp.md

 Leveraging the recent advances in LLMs for code, we present Autocomp, which uses an iterative LLM-guided search framework to optimize accelerator code.
 Unlike previous compilers, Autocomp can adapt to new hardware platforms and ISAs by simply changing prompts.
 Unlike existing tensor DSLs, Autocomp automatically generates optimized code without manual tuning.
 And unlike data-driven approaches targeting CPUs and GPUs, Autocomp requires no model training, instead leveraging LLM in-context reasoning and pretrained knowledge of common optimizations.

-**How?** Prior work across general-purpose LLM prompt design and LLM code generation shows that decomposing tasks into multiple steps can improve an LLM’s ability to solve them.
+**How?** Prior work across general-purpose LLM prompt design and LLM code generation shows that decomposing tasks into multiple steps can improve an LLM's ability to solve them.
 For code optimization, we split our workflow into two phases: optimization plan generation and code implementation.
 We repeat this **Plan-then-Implement** process on generated code, completing the optimization loop with an iterative beam search (animated below).
 Beam search allows us to keep the best code candidates at each step, as well as explore multiple optimization trajectories in parallel.

 <figure>
     <img src="images_autocomp/image2.png"
-         alt="Autocomp's 2-phase prompt structure">
+         alt="Autocomp's 2-phase prompt structure"
+         class="center"
+         style="width:55vw;">
 </figure>

 ## Phase 1: Plan

 We prompt an LLM to select *one* optimization from a predefined menu of optimization options and to describe the concrete transformations required to apply it.
-Since we’re working with a low-resource DSL, we make sure to include all necessary information in context.
+Since we're working with a low-resource DSL, we make sure to include all necessary information in context.
 The planning prompt includes the following components: **Accelerator ISA**, **Current Code, Hardware Performance Feedback, Optimization Menu, Instruction,** and **Rules** (See the paper for full details)**.** We then sample $N$ different plans, since there are many possible ways to schedule a tensor accelerator workload\!

 ## Phase 2: Implement